TiagoGrosso/irs-calculator/README.md

 ## EN

 A simple webapp to calculate your yearly income tax (in Portugal) and compare tax changes.
-It does not take into account your deductions, special regimes you might be included in or other sources of income.
+Might not take into account all your deductions and special regimes you might be included in or other sources of income.

 The idea of this app is to get a rough idea of how changes in the tax brackets can affect net income.

 ## PT

 Uma aplicação web simples para calcular o teu IRS (em Portugal) e comparar alteração no imposto.
-Nao tem em conta as deduções, regimes especiais em que possas estar inserido ou outras fontes de rendimento.
+Pode não ter em conta todas as deduções e regimes especiais em que possas estar inserido ou outras fontes de rendimento.

 A ideia da app é apenas de dar uma ideia geral de como alterações nos escalões podem afetar o salário líquido.